List of truth and reconciliation commissions: List by country

-On March 2020, Swedish government decided to appoint a truth commission to investigate violations and abuses againts Tornedalians, Kvens and Lantalaiset.
+In March 2020, Swedish government decided to appoint a truth commission to investigate violations and abuses against Tornedalians, Kvens and Lantalaiset.
 The commission submitted its report on 15 November 2023.: Another truth commission was formed to investigate past abuse of the Sámi by the Swedish state.
 The members of the commission were appointed in 2022, and its report is due on 1 December 2025.